 Dotted with medieval churches, laced together with half-timbered buildings, and punctuated by a castle from the early days of the Holy Roman Empire, Nuremberg, Germany, is bursting at the seams with history.
 Walking around the old town, every few steps, there’s something new to see from the 13th century or the Renaissance or some other prosperous period in the past.
-For lovers of art and architecture, there are so many interesting things to see and do in Nuremberg.
+For lovers of art and architecture, there are so many interesting things to do in Nuremberg and so many sites to see.

 And, yet, it’s a miracle that the old town exists at all.